adhishthite/chatgpt-mini/README.md

 ## License

-(c) 2023 by Adhish Thite.
+&copy; 2023 by Adhish Thite.
 All rights reserved.

 Made with ❤️ in India.